vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_hacs.md

 Repo: [https://github.com/erlsta/homeassistant-lovelace-birthday-reminder-card](https://github.com/erlsta/homeassistant-lovelace-birthday-reminder-card)

-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=vdbrink&repository=homeassistant-lovelace-birthday-reminder-card&category=Plugin)

 To add your own dates, you need to dive into your installation files to edit the `birthday-reminder-card.js` file.
 You can find the file in the `www` folder of your Home Assistant installation.

 ```yaml